commerce-docs/PlayPI/README.md

 5. Open another terminal (to keep the proxy-server running)
 6. Run `yarn dev` to launch the product page example.

+## Things to finish

+- Fix color and size configurable options.
-> NOTE: I still need to get the `ProductDetails` appearing in a modal.
-Right now it displays at the bottom of the page.
+- Display `ProductDetails` in a modal.
+Currently, the product details appears at the bottom of the page.
+- Use [Stackblitz](https://stackblitz.com/) or [Codesandbox](https://codesandbox.io/) to sandbox the project.
+- Create a "data-only" view.
+No product images or text will be displayed.
+Only the GraphQL fields and the component name that uses them will be rendered on the screen—in boxes at the same locations in the UI.
+The purpose is to demonstrate how data from the Commerce GraphQL API feeds a frontend — any frontend!

-## The future of Commerce frontend components
+## The future of Adobe Commerce frontend components

-The components in this project are not meant to be beacons of best-practices.
-Frontends are hard.
-And commerce frontends are even harder.

-So what should you do?
-Let me introduce the future of storefront components: Adobe Commerce Dropins and the Elsie SDK needed to build them...
+If nothing else, this project should demonstrate just how hard it is to create good frontend components!
+And frontend **commerce components** are even harder, and far more complex.

+But someone has to do it.
+And do it right!
+That's exactly what we're doing here at Adobe.
+We currently have several teams working on our next generation of storefront components along with the SDK tools to build them...
 Stay tuned!